CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/community-goals/index.md

 ### We build communities that can **self-educate**

 **Self educate** means the ability to draw on surrounding resources to learn new skills and concepts.
-In an rapidly evolving tech landscape the ability to self-educate is essential.
+Tech changes all the time.
+We must develop independent learners who can teach themselves new skills and technologies.

 ### We build communities that can self-coordinate